 War lived in me, but love finally won

-With The Electric Lady, Janelle may have closed the book on Cindi Mayweather, but she wasn’t finished with science fiction…
+With The Electric Lady, Janelle may have closed the book on Cindi Mayweather, but they weren’t finished with science fiction…